-The target we aim to achieve for 2025 is the UNAIDS target of no more than 10 percent of people living with HIV experiencing stigma and discrimination.
+The target we aim to achieve for 2030 is the UNAIDS target of no people living with HIV experiencing stigma and discrimination.

 To achieve this goal, we need to ensure that people have a better understanding of HIV and that we have better regulatory frameworks and practices that help reduce stigma and discrimination experienced by people living with HIV.
 We also need to address the intersecting types of stigma and discrimination experienced by different communities living with HIV, for example, racism and homophobia.